For instance, did you know:

 2. There really is a man on the moon?
 We flew into Philadelphia in a massive storm last night (which caused the captain to go for a bit of a joy ride for 40 minutes before deciding to actually land) and at one stage the clouds cleared and there was definitely a face on the moon.
 Or maybe I was in advanced stages of hallucination...

-3. In America, you flick the lightswith up to turn on the light and down to turn it off.4.
-And in the bathroom you pull the tap up to turn it on.
+3. In America, you flick the lightswith up to turn on the light and down to turn it off.

 5. Don't ask me how to turn the lamp off - my brain had gone into overload by the time it was explained to me.